sarahxxu/workbook-adobeio/chapters/chapter-2.md

 - Come to I/O Console Integration window upload the downloaded AEM-Adobe-IMS.crt in Public Key Certificates.
 - Copy the Client ID, Client Secret from Overview and the JWT Payload and Authorization Server info from "JWT" tab.
 - Come back to the AEM IMS Configuration next step, fill out details from I/O Console integration.
 Save the configuration.
-- Go to AEM Instance->Tools→Cloud Services→Adobe Launch Configurations.
+- Go to AEM Instance -> Tools -> Cloud Services -> Adobe Launch Configurations.
 - Create a new configuration under we-retail website.
 Select the IMS Config, company and property based on the property and report suite you just created.
 - Go to AEM instance->Sites.
 - Select "Card View" from upper right corner and click on (info) properties icon.